HealthSage-AI/healthsage-ai-llm/README.md

 The code has been made available under the GNU AGPL 3.0 license.
 Contact HealthSage AI (hello@healthsage.ai) for commercial licensing options.

-## Contributing
+## Contributing & support

 Contributions are welcome in any form!
 Please open an issue or a pull request.
+For support and discussions please visit our [Github discussions](https://github.com/HealthSage-AI/healthsage-ai-llm/discussions) or [Slack community](https://healthsageaicommunity.slack.com/).

 ## Validation
 The current version of the Note-to-FHIR model is released as Beta for testing and development purposes only.
 Its not validated for clinical use.